rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 > We'll be able to do better at Plauge, Inc.

-An infection by a virus, right from the point of finding a host, to the point of either killing the host, or leaving it to create more copies of itself while the host dies slowly, involves majorly six steps.
+An infection by a virus, right from the point of finding a host, to the point of either killing the host, or leaving it to create more copies of itself while the host suffers, involves majorly six steps.

 These differ in some details based on the virus.
 But the fundamentals remain the same.
 Let's dive in!